loudringphone/ultimate-tictactoe/README.md

 if (document.getElementById('4').getAttribute('class') === 'cell cell2'){
                 targetCell = document.getElementById('4')
 ```
 All the nine squares are first allocated a class called 'cell' when the game starts.
-This class mean that the square is avilable for Player 1 to play in.
+This class means that the square is avilable for Player 1 to play in.
 And after the player 1 has made a move, the corresponding square will be reallocated another class called 'MarkX' and it can not be refilled anymore in the game, while other squares will get a new class called 'cell2', which mean Player 2 or A.I. can fill in one of those squares.

 Since the best square to first fill in is the center one in my opinon, I have written the code above to let AI take the center if it has not yet been occupied by Player 1.